odpi/egeria/open-metadata-implementation/access-services/asset-lineage/asset-lineage-api/README.md

 <!-- SPDX-License-Identifier: CC-BY-4.0 -->
 <!-- Copyright Contributors to the ODPi Egeria project. -->

-# Asset Catalog Open Metadata Access Service (OMAS) API
+# Asset Lineage Open Metadata Access Service (OMAS) API

-The Asset Catalog OMAS supports a REST API for requests for information about asset lineage.
+The Asset Lineage OMAS supports a REST API for requests for information about asset lineage.
-The Asset Catalog OMAS API provides the shared Java classes between the server and client.
+The Asset Lineage OMAS API provides the shared Java classes between the server and client.